-Pass the calculus sequenced courses (Math 31A, Math 31B, Math 32A, Math 32B, Math 33A and Math 33B) with a grade of "C" or better in each course with a minimum overall 2.5 grade point average.
-Repetition of more than two mathematics sequenced courses or of any mathematics sequenced course more than once results in automatic dismissal from the major. +Pass Math 115A and Math 131A with a grade of "C-" or better in each course.

-- Students must also meet other specific pre-major requirements which will vary depending on the major. - It is strongly recommended that students take Math 115A as one of their first upper division courses before Math 131A.
+- \Pass the calculus sequenced courses (Math 31A, Math 31B, Math 32A, Math 32B, Math 33A and Math 33B) with a grade of "C" or better in each course with a minimum overall 2.5 grade point average.
+Please note the Mathematics/Economics major requires a minimum overall 2.7 grade point average.
+Repetition of more than two mathematics sequenced courses or of any mathematics sequenced course more than once will result in an automatic dismissal from the major. - 2) +Pass Math 115A and Math 131A with a grade of "C-" or better in each course. - Students must also meet other specific pre-major requirements which will vary depending on the major. - It is strongly recommended that students take Math 115A as one of their first upper division courses before Math 131A.
 For everything else, let your interests guide you.
 As long as you meet the prerequisites, you can take the course. - Students can declare a pre-major at anytime as long as they do not exceed the unit maximum and are in good academic standing. - Students must declare a math major before reaching 160.0 units (minus AP units awarded).